 For an individual dealing with one or more of these issues, strategically implementing fasted running may improve blood sugar control, reduce insulin, reduce triglycerides, and improve body composition.
 (Source, Source)

 Blood glucose and glycogen provide a significant fuel source during exercise; however, glucose and glycogen represent a limited “fuel tank” compared to fat inside the body.
-For reference, your body has only 1,800-2,000 calories in glycogen; by comparison, even a lean runner has nearly 100,000 calories of energy available from body fat!
+For reference, your body has only 1,800-2,000 calories in glycogen.
+By comparison, even a lean runner has nearly 100,000 calories of energy available from body fat!
 (Source)

 Therefore, improving your body’s ability to use fat for fuel offers a distinct advantage.
 By burning more fat to fuel your runs, you can become less reliant on glucose, meaning you don’t need to eat as many carbohydrates during your run.